RicoJia/Motion_Planning_Rico/potential_field/README.md

 In the future, non-sticking mechanism should be added.

 ### Usage
-To visualize LPA* path, do
+To visualize Potential Field path, do
 ```
 $ roslaunch potential_field potential_field.launch
 ```